-Replication for Cloud Bigtable enables you to increase the availability and durability of your data by copying it across multiple zones.
+Replication for Cloud Bigtable enables you to increase the availability and durability of your data by copying it across multiple regions or multiple zones within the same region.
 You can also isolate workloads by routing different types of requests to different clusters.

 This page explains how replication works in Cloud Bigtable and describes some common use cases for replication.
 It also explains the consistency model that Cloud Bigtable uses when replication is enabled and describes what happens when one cluster fails over to another.

 - For examples of settings you can use to implement common use cases, see Examples of Replication Settings.

 - To learn how to create an instance that uses replication, see Creating an Instance.

 - To learn how to enable replication for an existing instance, see Adding a cluster.

 - To understand the costs associated with replication, see Pricing.

 Before you read this page, you should be familiar with the overview of Cloud Bigtable.